matheuspenido/TemplateWebApp/README.md

 Lets create the docker compose file to allow the process became easier.

-To configure that, lets create a .env.dev to create environment variables to specify the config for development and we will create placeholders to be replaced by our environment variable during the execution of our container.
+To configure that, lets create a .env.test to create environment variables to specify the config for test env and we will create placeholders to be replaced by our environment variable during the execution of our container.

-Create the .env.dev file at the same level of MyApp or nginx-server:
+Create the .env.test file at the same level of MyApp or nginx-server:
 SERVER_NAME=localhost
+PROJECT_NAME=MyApp.API
 API_ADDRESS=webapp-api
 CERT_NAME=localhost.crt
 CERT_KEY=localhost.key